 Some businesses (not many), like grocery stores, will have lower discount rates than other businesses because of their MCC.
-So when attempting to lower your merchant account fees, make sure your business has the correct MCC.
 It is possible to qualify for multiple MCC’s.
 One example would be a restaurant with a sit-down bar.
 This business would classify as 5812 (Eating Places, Restaurants) as well as 5813 (Drinking Places).

 It can be worthwhile for merchants to accept American Express payments since AmEx cards are typically used for larger purchases.
 If your business accepts American Express, we can help you to lower your overall merchant fees to absorb the effects of Amex discount rates.

 You Can Lower Your Merchant Fees With Verisave